fly-apps/elixir_opentel_and_grafana/README.md

 dockerfile = "./Dockerfile"
 ```

-With that in place, we can go ahead and once again run `flyctl deploy` to get Grafana up and running on Fly.io.
-You'll
+With that in place, we can go ahead and once again run `flyctl apps create YOUR-APP-grafana && flyctl deploy` to get
-notice again that Grafana is not accessible via the public internet.
-The reason for this being that it is fairly simple
+Grafana up and running on Fly.io.
+You'll notice again that Grafana is not accessible via the public internet.
+The reason
-(and secure) to connect to internal applications running on Fly.io via Wireguard using `flyctl`.
-This limits your
+for this being that it is fairly simple (and secure) to connect to internal applications running on Fly.io via Wireguard
-surface area on the public internet which is always a good things from a security standpoint.
-Let's connect to Grafana
+using `flyctl`.
+This limits your surface area on the public internet which is always a good things from a security
-once it is deployed and configure our Tempo data source so we can visualize application traces.
+standpoint.
+Let's connect to Grafana once it is deployed and configure our Tempo data source so we can visualize
+application traces.

 #### Configuring Tempo Datasource in Grafana